March 4 - 5, 2025 | Miami

 Closed Door Discussion (Limited Capacity)

-War Stories: How I Failed & What I Learnt
+War Stories: How I Failed & What I Learnt (CP Session)

 Success stories are inspiring, but some of the greatest lessons come from failures.
 In this Chatham House session, seasoned independent sponsors will share their real-world experiences of deals that went wrong, why they did, and the invaluable lessons they learned along the way.
 From challenging situations to tough decisions, these insights will provide an honest look at the pitfalls of deal-making and how failures can ultimately shape future success.